tamari92/spawncycler/readme.md

 - The ability to Simulate and Analyze a SpawnCycle based on pre-determined criteria, in order to obtain summary info such as Number of ZEDs Spawned and Difficulty Estimates on a per-wave basis
 - The ability to perform Batch operations on a SpawnCycle, such as reversing the wave order or replacing all of one ZED type

+## Planned Features
+- Allow for directly dragging a file into the main window to load it
+- Batch Converter to quickly convert multiple SpawnCycles between the available filetypes and also run a string of commands on a series of cycles
+- Scrollable Wave bars
+- The ability to compare two SpawnCycles using the Analysis Tool
+- Individual tabs for each Wave of the SpawnCycle
+- The ability to reorganize ZEDs within Squads via dragging
+- The ability to drag entire Squads to move them around and/or reorder them
+- The ability to drag Waves to reorder them instead of using buttons
+- The ability to drag a ZED out of a Squad and insert it between two other Squads
+- The ability to clone Squads and ZEDs onto the cursor and drag them elsewhere
+- The ability to collapse a Squad for easier viewing

 ## Binaries
 #### Windows
 v1.2: https://github.com/tamari92/spawncycler/releases/tag/12